 (4) No right of action lies in relation to the Fidelity Account in respect of any loss suffered by any person by reason of any defalcation by a licensee at any time after the claimant has received a notice in writing from the chief executive officer warning him against the employment or continued employment of that licensee which notice the chief executive officer is hereby empowered to send.

-(5) No right of action lies in relation to the Fidelity Account in respect of any loss suffered by the spouse or de facto partner of a licensee by reason of any defalcation by that licensee, or in respect of any loss suffered by any licensee by reason of any defalcation in the course of the licensee’s business by any one or more of the persons in the class of persons specified in the interpretation “defalcation by a licensee” in section 4.
+(5) No right of action lies in relation to the Fidelity Account in respect of any loss suffered by the spouse or de facto partner of a licensee by reason of any defalcation by that licensee, or in respect of any loss suffered by any licensee by reason of any defalcation in the course of the licensee’s business by any one or more of the persons in the class of persons specified in the interpretation defalcation by a licensee in section 4.

 [Section 117 amended by No. 29 of 1982 s.
 12; No. 59 of 1995 s.
 42; No. 3 of 2000 s.
 5; No. 28 of 2003 s.
-176; No. 77 of 2006 s.
-17; No. 58 of 2010 s.
+176; No. 77 of 2006 Sch.
+1 cl.
+147(2); No. 58 of 2010 s.
 109.]

-118. Fidelity Account, defences to claims against
+118. Defences to claims against account

 In any action brought against the State in relation to the Fidelity Account, all defences that would have been available to the defaulting licensee are available to the State.

 [Section 118 amended by No. 28 of 1982 s.
-12; No. 77 of 2006 s.
-17; No. 58 of 2010 s.
+12; No. 77 of 2006 Sch.
+1 cl.
+147(2); No. 58 of 2010 s.
 110.]

-119. Subrogation of rights
+119. Subrogation of rights of claimant against account

 On payment from moneys standing to the credit of the Fidelity Account in settlement in whole or in part of any claims under this Act, the State shall be subrogated, to the extent of that payment, to all rights and remedies of the claimant against the licensee in relation to whom the claim arose or in the event of the death or insolvency or other disability of the licensee, against his personal representatives or other persons having authority to administer his estate, and to all other rights and remedies of the claimant in respect of the defalcation to which the claim relates.

 [Section 119 amended by No. 59 of 1995 s.
-42; No. 77 of 2006 s.
-17; No. 58 of 2010 s.
+42; No. 77 of 2006 Sch.
+1 cl.
+147(2); No. 58 of 2010 s.
 111.]

-120. Insufficiency in Fidelity Account
+120. Insufficiency in account

 (1) The moneys standing to the credit of the Fidelity Account are the only property of the chief executive officer available for the satisfaction of any judgment obtained against the State in relation to the Fidelity Account, or for the payment of any claim allowed by the chief executive officer; but if at any time the moneys standing to the credit of the Fidelity Account are not sufficient to provide for the satisfaction of all such judgments and claims they shall, to the extent to which they are not so satisfied, be charged against the future accumulations of the Fidelity Account.